-I do not know what became of Thomas, but one Ancestry family tree submitted by a user proposes he died ca 1855 in Newton Co, GA (& he married Nancy Matthews 22 Feb 1807, Oglethorpe Co, GA).
+One Ancestry family tree submitted by a user proposes he died ca 1855 in Newton Co, GA (& he married Nancy Matthews 22 Feb 1807, Oglethorpe Co, GA).

-Using his estimated birth & the locations, I found a Thomas Galloway who died May 1860 in Chambers Co, GA who was a b/ 1783 VA & was a Carpenter.
+Using his estimated birth & the locations, I found a Thomas Galloway who died May 1860 in Chambers Co, AL who was a b/ 1783 VA & was a Carpenter.
 Thomas was listed as a Carpenter born 1785, VA in 1850 Newton Co, GA.
 Based on the common dates, places, and occupation, my bet is this is the same Thomas Galloway.
 I have not found a cemetery listing or any possible descendants in 1870 Chambers Co, AL.

 I have found some other Oglethorpe Co, GA residents, namely the Stamps family of which there was a Britton Stamps, who settled in Chambers Co, AL in 1850.
 Perhaps this Thomas had a connection with them?

 I did find an FM Galloway in Chambers Co, AL, Ferrell's Battery, GA Light Artillery in the Civil War.